 Dairy Free Gluten Free Pancakes: this recipe is perfect when made with your favorite plant based butter and milk.
 Just simply swap your butter for a vegan butter and the milk for almond or coconut milk.
 You may need to adjust the amount of milk - start with 1 ½ cups and add more milk as needed.

-GF Banana Macadamia Nut Pancakes: Follow our recipe for Banana Macadamia Nut Pancakes but use the gluten free pancake batter.
+Gluten Free Banana Macadamia Nut Pancakes: Follow our recipe for Banana Macadamia Nut Pancakes but use the gluten free pancake batter.

 Storing the Uncooked Batter: Store any leftover pancake batter in an airtight container in the refrigerator for 2-3 days.
 To make fresh pancakes, simply warm your frying pan and scoop batter directly from the refrigerator.